kimbirkelund/AssetMan/README.md

 ## Installation and usage

-Available on [nuget](https://www.nuget.org/packages/AssetMan/).
+Available on [nuget.org](https://www.nuget.org/packages/AssetMan/).
 Simply install package into the platform projects.

+Prerelease versions are available [here](https://dev.azure.com/kimbirkelund/AssetMan/_packaging).

 The easiest way is to use **AssetMan** from its build task.
 Simply add the package reference to your **Xamarin.iOS**, **Xamarin.Android** or **Universal Windows Platform** project and add a `Config.assets.json` configuration file at the root of your project.